sermon: Passover (Part One)

 Now, it ought to be obvious that the carnal mind (as Romans 8:7 says) is enmity against God.
 It lacks a quality for understanding the truth of God.
 Anything that is at war against God is not going to be open to accepting the Spirit of truth, nor the Word of truth.
 But such a mind, indeed, can come up with clever arguments that do nothing more than blur the situation.

-Even though this person may be highly intelligent (having all kinds of letters behind his name, and before his name)—it doesn't mean a thing when we are dealing with spiritual things.
+Even though this person may be highly intelligent (having all kinds of letters behind his name, and before his name)—it does not mean a thing when we are dealing with spiritual things.
 And what is going to happen inevitably is that the person is going to come up with part of the truth, but they are not going to get enough of it, because they are not subject to it.
 It will be hidden from them.
 They simply do not have the tool that is necessary.

 And thus it is that people of, we might say, lower intelligence level—but they nonetheless have the right childlike attitude and they have the Spirit of God, they have repented, they are obeying God as best they know how—these people will "see it" and "get it."